TemoaProject/temoa/docs/source/quick_start.rst

 The installation procedures above are meant to be generic and should work across different platforms.
 Nonetheless, system-specific ambiguities and unexpected conditions inevitably arise.
-Please use the `Temoa forum
+Please use
-<https://groups.google.com/forum/#!forum/temoa-project>`_ to ask for help.
+`GitHub Issues <https://github.com/TemoaProject/temoa/issues>`_ to ask for help.

 Running Temoa
 -------------
-Temoa should always be run from the top-level from the top-level :code:`temoa` directory.

 To run the model, a configuration (‘config’) file is needed.
 An example config file called :code:`config_sample.toml` resides within the